 Programs applying for accreditation of branch locations after the main campus has received accreditation, may do so as early as 18 months prior to the official start date of the branch location.
-Programs are required to submit an Application for Accreditation of Branch Campus Form demonstrating that the location seeking accreditation meets the definition of the 'Branch Location' as defined above in (a)-(f) and provide additional evidence of the following for each branch location seeking accreditation.
+Programs are required to submit a Branch Location Application Form demonstrating that the location seeking accreditation meets the definition of the 'Branch Location' as defined above in (a)-(f) and provide additional evidence of the following for each branch location seeking accreditation.

-- a) institutional approval for the branch location; - b) official start date of branch location; - c) appropriate physical space; - d) sufficient fiscal resources to support the new location; - e) description of how the curriculum will be delivered at the new location (methodology, faculty, etc.); and - f) operational impact the new location has or will have on existing location(s).
+- a) institutional approval for the branch location; - b) official start date of branch location;

+- c) appropriate physical space; - d) sufficient fiscal resources to support the new location; - e) description of how the curriculum will be delivered at the new location (methodology, faculty, etc.); and - f) operational impact the new location has or will have on existing location(s).